 An important aspect of Search Engine Optimization is making your website easy for both users and search engine robots to understand.
 Majority of SEO experts say that fixing broken links, missing images, and 404 page errors, will improve your overall search engine ranking.
 But Google states on their website that 404 errors will not impact a website’s ranking.

 Now we know the reasons behind the broken links and how important to fix it.
-They are numerous software and services available that will can scan your website and report broken links to you.
-Let’s have a look on how to find broken links with available software around the web.
+They are numerous Joomla broken link checker software and services available that will can scan your website and report broken links to you.
+Let’s have a look on Joomla broken link checker software’s around the web.

 To find the errors and broken links, add your website the Google Webmaster tool and verify your website ownership from from the recommended or alternative method.